scalawithcats/scala-with-cats/src/pages/case-studies/map-reduce/index.md

 That's right, we've come full circle back to `Monoid`, the first type class we discussed in this book.
 We are not the first to recognise the importance of monoids.
-The [monoid design pattern for map-reduce jobs][link-mapreduce-monoid] is at the core of recent big data systems such as Twitter's [Summingbird][link-summingbird].
+The [monoid design pattern for map-reduce jobs][link-map-reduce-monoid] is at the core of recent big data systems such as Twitter's [Summingbird][link-summingbird].